 Recent form is on the Mountaineers’ side, though.
 WVU has won four of its last six outright.
 One of those two losses came by a single point in overtime.

 The Longhorns have split their last six games, including going 2-2 at home during that stretch.
 With a spread of 3.5 points, Texas has covered nearly 45% of the time this season.

 That excludes the first meeting between these teams in Morgantown on Jan.
 9. The Longhorns won that game by two points, holding WVU under 39% from the field.

 While the numbers don’t profoundly support the Mountaineers covering the spread here, there is some more convincing data on the total for this game.
 WVU has shot much better than that 39% as of late.

-Sitting around 147 for WVU vs. Texas depending on which West Virginia sportsbook you’re looking at, there are several reasons to like the Over on the total.
-For one thing, the Over has hit in each of West Virginia’s past six games.
+The over on the total is sitting around 147 for WVU vs. Texas, depending on which West Virginia sportsbook you’re looking at, and there are several reasons to like it.
+For one thing, the over has hit in each of West Virginia’s past six games.

 These two teams have boosted their combined average points per game to 152.8 thanks to some strong recent performances.
 WVU has scored at least 80 points in four of its past five, while Texas has done the same three times over its past five outings.

 Texas’ defense has been staunch at times this year, as the Longhorns average allowing under 68 points per game.
 However, the Mountaineers’ offense has been on such a roll of late, it’s hard to see Texas repeating its defensive performance from earlier this season.